azzy-chemE/Rayfield-Systems-HUVTSP/README.md

 1. **Setup Platform**: Configure your renewable energy site type and specifications
 2. **Add Inspections**: Log maintenance inspections with dates, notes, and status
 3. **Run AI Analysis**: Get comprehensive AI-powered analysis based on your inputs.
-Metrics are AI determined based on site type, summarized at bottom under Ai analysis.
+Metrics are AI determined based on site type, summarized at bottom under Ai analysis
 4. **View Results**: See dynamic analysis that changes based on your configuration.
-Outputs cleaned data and graphs if csv/pdf imported(work in progress).
+Outputs cleaned data and graphs if csv/pdf imported(work in progress)

 ## Technology Stack